CelestialLinux/Celestial-Linux-Base/README.md

 # Celestial-Linux-Base
-This is where the base files are going to be located
+This is where the files for the base operating system are going to be located